dimajix/flowman/docs/quickstart.md

 ## 4. Congratulations!

-A very special *Thank You!* goes to all of you who try to follow the example hands-on on your local machine.
+A very special "Thank You!" goes to all of you who try to follow the example hands-on on your local machine.
 If you have problems with following the example, please leave me a note — it’s always difficult to streamline such a process, and I might have overseen some issues.